-Long ago, shipbuilders used to frame wooden hulls by sight, but at some point rational principles took over.
-There are many ways to generate systematically varying families of curves on a flat surface.
+Ancient shipbuilders framed wooden hulls by sight; later, rational principles took over.
+There are many ways to generate systematically varying families of curves, such as hull cross-sections, on a flat surface.
 One such family that lends itself to both graphical and mathematical production is that of the conic sections.
-Conics were sometimes used for ship lofting -- "lofting" means drawing full-sized patterns, so called because it was often done in large, lightly-constructed mezzanines or lofts above the factory floor -- and adopted for aircraft design in the 20th.
+Conics were sometimes used for ship lofting in the 19th century -- "lofting" means drawing full-sized patterns, so called because it was often done in large, lightly-constructed mezzanines or lofts above the factory floor -- and were adopted for aircraft design in the 20th.
 The people who did this kind of layout work, originally using flexible rulers called splines held in place by weights called ducks, were called "loftsmen."
 A North American Aviation mathematician, Roy Liming, was responsible for putting aircraft lofting on a purely mathematical footing.
 Supposedly the beautiful Mustang was the first airplane to be entirely lofted in this way.
 Liming believed (incorrectly) that the Mustang's superlative performance was due to the precision of its surface contours.

 Around 1980 I began writing BASIC software that generated airplane lines using mathematically derived conics.
 At first, it generated only cross-sections.
 The original program, running, or rather strolling, on a Radio Shack TRS-80, was called BLOFTER, for "Bulkhead Lofter."
 I didnít have a printer -- they weren't being given away yet then -- and to preserve my results I would photograph the screen.